 Every citizen has the right to move freely throughout the country.
 Citizens are also given the right to go abroad.
 However certain areas can be made restricted areas.

-It is the right of India citizens to get their views printed in newspapers and periodicals.
+It is the right of Indian citizens to get their views printed in newspapers and periodicals.
 This right is essential for spreading education and information among the people.

 In a modern democratic state, individuals are granted the right to equality.
 Though discrimination is done on the basis of religion, language, caste, sex and colour.
 Everyone is given equal opportunity to develop.

-To save the weak and the poor, right to get justice is also given.
+To save the weak and the poor, the right to get justice is also given.
 If this right is not given, many other rights also become meaningless.
 People are given the right to go to court for securing justice.

 In order to fulfil social, economic, political and cultural needs, many form different types of associations and the state recognise their right to do so.
-But state does not permit the formation of associations that are considered harmful to the interest of the society.
+But the state does not permit the formation of associations that are considered harmful to the interest of the society.

 Citizens have been given the right to cultural freedom.
 They are free to develop their languages, customs, folkways, literature, and traditions.